pfelto/ReactWork/README.md

 * Code in seperateJs branch
 4. [X] Rewrite Board to use two loops to make the squares instead of hardcoding them.
 * code for 1, 2 & 3 in challenge3 branch
-5.  [ ] Add a toggle button that lets you sort the moves in either ascending or descending order.
+5. [X] Add a toggle button that lets you sort the moves in either ascending or descending order.
+* Code for 1,2,3,4 in challenge4 branch
 6.  [ ] When someone wins, highlight the three squares that caused the win.
 7.  [ ] When no one wins, display a message about the result being a draw.
 8.  [ ] Add a button to restart the game